10 healthy afternoon snack ideas to boost your energy

 Try one of these 10 simple and delicious snack suggestions.

-1. A handful of nuts – Protein filled, easy to store in your desk or divide into small containers, for a prepackaged, no hassle, quick and easy energy solution.
+1. A handful of nuts.
+Protein-filled, easy to store in your desk or divide into small containers, nuts are great for a prepackaged, no hassle, quick and easy energy solution.

-3. Cucumber and cottage cheese – Sliced cucumber is an excellent alternative to eating chips or carbohydrate packed crackers.
-Add a dollop of cottage cheese, a sprinkling of paprika and munch guilt-free.
+3. Cucumber and cottage cheese.
+Sliced cucumber is an excellent alternative to eating chips or carbohydrate-packed crackers.
+Add a dollop of cottage cheese and a sprinkling of paprika and munch guilt-free.

-4. Peanut butter and carrots – This is a fabulous snack for adults and kids.
+4. Peanut butter and carrots.
+This is a fabulous snack for adults and kids.
 Just a spoonful of peanut butter will keep you full for longer because it is high in protein.
-And, carrots are rich in antioxidants for a brain boost, plus carrots are bonus for dental health by naturally killing germs. #twofor1!
+And carrots are rich in antioxidants for a brain boost, plus they are a bonus for dental health because they naturally kill germs. #twofor1!

-5. Hard boiled eggs – A brilliant and self packaged, high protein, low calorie, snack that you can make on the weekend to bring to work daily.
-Here are our instructions for hard boiling eggs.
+5. Hard-boiled eggs.
+This makes for a brilliant self-packaged, high-protein, low-calorie snack that you can prepare on the weekend to bring to work daily.
+Here are our instructions for hard-boiling eggs.

-6. Hummus and crackers – You can easily make this fresh and healthy recipe for chickpea hummus at home, pack it into small containers for the week and add 2 or 3 provita crackers (not too many) to your lunchbox.
+6. Hummus and crackers.
+You can easily make this fresh and healthy recipe for chickpea hummus at home, pack it into small containers for the week, and add two or three crackers (not too many) to your lunchbox.

-7. Scrambled eggs & cheese in the microwave – Cheese and eggs will not only curb your afternoon hunger but will keep you full for longer and they are seriously delicious.
-Take 1 egg, beat it with a fork, toss in 1/8th cup of cheese, or just a sprinkling and pop into the microwave for 1 minute, mix with fork and cook again for 20-30 seconds until fully cooked.
+7. Scrambled eggs-and-cheese in the microwave.
+Cheese and eggs will not only curb your afternoon hunger but will keep you full for longer and they are seriously delicious.
+Take one egg, beat it with a fork, toss in a sprinkling of cheese, pop it into the microwave for 1 minute, mix with a fork, and cook again for 20-30 seconds until fully cooked.

-9. A small bowl of oatmeal – If you have plain oats sitting at your desk, you can take 3-4 tablespoons in a bowl, cover with boiling water and place a plate on top for 3–5 minutes.
-Add a bit of honey, grated apple and nuts if you want to go big.
+9. A small bowl of oatmeal.
+If you have plain oats sitting at your desk, you can place three to four tablespoons in a bowl, cover with boiling water and cover with a plate for 3–5 minutes.
+Add a bit of honey, and grated apple and nuts if you want to go big.

-10. Dates or prunes instead of pastries – If you’ve got a sweet tooth, replacing your afternoon cupcake with a carrot isn’t going to be a smooth transition.
+10. Dates or prunes instead of pastries.
+If you have a sweet tooth, replacing your afternoon cupcake with a carrot isn’t going to be a smooth transition.
 Instead, try 1/4 cup of chopped naturally sweet dates or try making these simple date and nut energy bars.